openedx/edx-platform/openedx/core/djangoapps/catalog/docs/decisions/001-programs-cache.rst

 Correctness & Resiliency
 ------------------------

-Because the cache is held in volatile memory, any crash or restart of the server holding the programs cache can surface these issues.
+Because the cache is held in volatile memory, any crash or restart of the memcache server holding the programs cache can surface these issues.
 While the cache_programs command can be run immediately afterwards, this is not a foolproof solution:

 * For a large course catalog, this command takes time to run, so there will be at least some time where LMS programs features are broken due to missing data.
 * Site operators may not know that this has to be done.
 Even if they do, it adds operational complexity.